 You must have final clearance blood tests at 3 and 6 months after your last donation to allow your samples to be released for use.
-You will receive the remainder of your expenses at the final blood test (travel expenses are paid at each visit).
+You will receive the remainder of your expenses after the final blood test.

 You are entitled to ask if there have been any successful pregnancies with your sperm and we will check how you would like to be kept informed about this.

 You are entitled to withdraw your consent for the use and storage of your sperm samples at any stage during the donation process – up until the samples are used.
 However this must be done in writing and we will discuss the implications of withdrawal at a late stage if patients have already begun treatment.
 We usually have a good relationship with all our donors so they feel they can discuss any concerns with us at any stage.

 Advice for those not accepted as donors